OxfordEnergyMSc/pre-course-GitHub-Python/README.md

      ```

 6. **Commit and push your changes back to GitHub**
    - Go to GitHub Desktop.
-You should see a change detected in `Hello.py`.
+You should see a change detected in `hello.py`.
-   - In the bottom left, write a short summary for your commit (e.g., `Update Hello.py to print Hello Oxford`).
+   - In the bottom left, write a short summary for your commit (e.g., `Update hello.py to print 'Hello Oxford'`).
    - Click `Commit to main`.
    - Click `Push origin` to upload your changes to GitHub.

 7. **Check your changes on GitHub**
    - Go back to the GitHub website for your repository.
-   - Click on `Hello.py` and confirm it now prints `Hello Oxford`.
+   - Click on `hello.py` and confirm it now prints `Hello Oxford`.

 ---